okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 * Cost is the driver.
 * Their users use a single version of all applications.
-* User self-registration is the same for all users in all tenants
+* User self-registration is the same for all users in all tenants.
-* All tenants have a relatively small number of password policies (>1000)
+* All tenants have a relatively small number of password policies (>1000).
 * None of their customers and users have data residency requirements.
 * All branding communications and onboarding experiences are the same for all users.